-- to amend the policy to ensure that residential development is excluded from future uses of this land. - 6.5 The alternatives to the policies set out in the Reg 14 version of the plan are: - Not to incorporate the changes proposed by the HRA appropriate assessment; and - Not to include the recommended changes that have resulted from the 2020 SEA assessment work.

-6.6 Appendices 1a, 1b, 1c and 1d set out the results of the NP policies were they not to include the recommended changes that resulted from the 2020 SEA assessment work and were they not to incorporate the changes proposed by the HRA appropriate assessment work (see Paragraph 6.4 and 6.5 above).

-6.8 The table below provides an overview of these results:
+- to amend the policy to ensure that residential development is excluded from future uses of this land. - 6.6 The alternatives to the policies set out in the Reg 14 and subsequent Reg 15 version of the plan are: - Not to incorporate the changes proposed by the HRA appropriate assessment; and - Not to include the recommended changes that have resulted from the 2020 SEA assessment work. - 6.7 Appendices 1a, 1b, 1c and 1d set out the results of the NP policies were they not to include the recommended changes that resulted from the 2020 SEA assessment work and were they not to incorporate the changes proposed by the HRA appropriate assessment work (see Paragraph 6.4 and 6.5 above). - 6.8 The table below provides an overview of these results:

-Table 6.1: An overview of the assessment of the four policies (2020 pre Reg 14 version) against the SEA objectives
+Table 6.1: An overview of the assessment of the four policies (2020 pre 1st Regulation 14 version) against the SEA objectives